diegosestevez/Boutique/README.md

 # Boutique
 Boutique is an online clothing store created with the MERN stack + Redux and powered by the stripe API.
-This project is comprised of three components, two web applications and one API.
+This project is comprised of two web applications and one API.

 <span>
 <img width="300" height='120' alt="image" src="https://user-images.githubusercontent.com/33880938/155863430-2325af2e-a5b9-4e6a-a946-5b4b33a28316.png">